 Guqin, is the oldest authentic Chinese musical instrument.
 Pei’s talk will introduce students to the unique and subtle sounds of the Guqin that have influenced all aspects of China culture.
 We will trace the use of the Guqin from the story of Confucious learning the instrument to 1977 when Nasa used its sounds as a gift to the galaxy in the Voyager spacecraft mission.
 Pei will explore how music is an amazing medium for understanding China – from traditional to contemporary life and values.

 Speaker: Pei Yuen, B.Des. in Communications Design from Shih Chien University, Taiwan

-The Fairy Creek Blockades: Frontline Activism and Ecologies of Change
+Coming Soon — The Fairy Creek Blockades: Frontline Activism and Ecologies of Change

 The Fairy Creek Blockades were Canada’s largest act of civil disobedience in history, with over 1000 people arrested for blocking the logging of endangered ancient forests on South Vancouver Island, deliberately violating a Supreme Court injunction in the process.
 The grassroots intersectional movement brought together the people, causes and spirits of Indigenous Sovereignty as well as radical non-violent settler environmentalism, encountering numerous political challenges and tensions in the context of truth and reconciliation following the genocide and resurgence of Indigenous peoples on Turtle Island (North America).
 ‘Come for the trees, stay for the decolonization’ emerged as more than a catch-phrase.
 In this presentation and discussion, join Arvin as he recounts experiences and perspectives from the frontlines.